 It is a project management technique for evaluating project performance.
 Predicting final project results based on comparing the progress to planned work and budget to the actual cost incurred.
 Earned value management gives an opportunity to look at the scope, schedule and cost performance in one unit of measurement i.e. any currency like dollars.

-This article will explain the terminologies, formulas and key metrics used to monitor in earned value analysis.
-Last but not least, we will be listing the tips and tricks to remember these formulas.
+This article will explain the terminologies, earned value formulas and key metrics used to monitor in earned value analysis.
+Last but not least, we will be listing the tips and tricks to remember the earned value formula.
+You can attend in our 99.6% first-attempt pass rate PMP training and learn all PMP exam content to clear the PMP exam in your 1st attempt.

 Why do we need Earned Value Management (EVM)?